 Insurance: pay-as-you-fly with Flockcover

 One of the most ambitious but deeply impressive tech start-ups operating at the show were Flockcover.
 Flockcover are underwritten by Allianz and use complex algorithms to compile a risk profile of any location in the UK.
 Based upon this risk assessment they will quote you insurance on your drone up to ten days in advance for a predetermined flight time.
 Their risk assessment takes into account the surrounding infrastructure, population density, and many other factors, to calculate how likely you are to have an incident and make a claim.
+Go ahead and click for car Insurance for mailbox collisions and other legal answers.
 Speaking with CEO Ed Leon Klinger I learned that Flockcover had also developed a novel way of tackling fraud:

 “Say you fly in a low risk area but fly outside your geofence into a high risk area and crash, in the incidence of a claim we would require pilots to upload their drone data logs to our system and then we can instantly assess if this person is lying or telling the truth”.